christen-reinhart/24SU-COP-1000/Assignment-4-1/Pseudocode-4-1.md

 # start

-# PROMPT "Enter the number of characters: "
+# prompt "Enter the number of characters: "
-# READ numChars
+# read numChars
-# CONVERT numChars TO INTEGER
+# convert numChars to integer

-# PROMPT "Enter the type of wood (oak or pine): "
+# prompt "Enter the type of wood (oak or pine): "
-# READ woodType
+# read woodType
-# CONVERT woodType
+# convert woodType

-# PROMPT "Enter the color of characters (black, white, or gold): "
+# prompt "Enter the color of characters (black, white, or gold): "
-# READ color
+# read color
-# CONVERT color
+# convert color

-# SET charge TO calculate_charge(numChars, woodType, color)
+# set charge to calculate_charge(numChars, woodType, color)

-# PRINT "The charge for this sign is $" + FORMAT charge TO 2 DECIMAL PLACES
+# print "The charge for this sign is $" + format charge to 2 decimal places

 # end